 No matter where you go, life in Wyoming is old-fashioned.
 You won’t find people rushing around so much out here, and we take pride in enjoying our lives away from the busy, trendy cities on either coast.
 Some towns really take that way of living to heart, and in these historic towns in Wyoming, you’ll find that the spirit of the Cowboy State is alive and well.

 Sheridan is one of Wyoming's most underrated towns.
 It was founded in 1882 by a Cavalry Officer John Loucks, who named the town after a Union commander.
 Today, this little western paradise feels frozen in time.
 Visit the Mint Bar or shop at Dan's for your next hat.
 Before you leave, dine at the cozy Silver Spur Cafe for a homecooked Wyoming feast.

 Buffalo is a little town that's gotten a lot of attention recently, thanks to the TV Drama Longmire.
-The town was used as a filming location, and the show features the quaint Busy Bee Cafe.
+The town wasn't used as a filming location, but the show is set in the town and features the quaint Busy Bee Cafe.
 When you visit, be sure to stop by the Occidental Hotel and Saloon and spot the bullet holes left in the ceiling from Wild West shootouts.

 Lander is a charming city in Fremont County that was established in 1884.
 Since then, the town has gained a reputation for being one of the best towns in the West.
 You'll find old-fashioned hospitality here, along with homestyle restaurants, cozy lodges, and several dude ranches on the outskirts of town.